conciseusa/raspberry-pi-json-data-logger/README.md

 `git clone https://github.com/conciseusa/raspberry-pi-json-data-logger.git`

 In theory, all you need is Python, a serial port to receive the data, and a network port to push the data to the target server.
+Often the biggest challenge is getting connected to the serial port.